Bob Gualtieri: 2020

+2024

+Sheriff Bob Gualtieri ran unopposed in both the primary and general elections.
+His name was not on the ballots because of this.
+He won both elections automatically.

 Policy positions

 Body cameras

 Although the PCSO uses dashcams in most of their vehicles, Gualtieri opposes the implementation of a body camera program in Pinellas.
 As of 2019, there are 24 Florida sheriff's offices that regulate body cameras.
+However as of 2022, PCSO utilizes the Axon Body Cameras for all Law Enforcement Deputies, in addition to Axon Fleet Cameras for Departmental Vehicles.

 Cannabis

 Gualtieri actively campaigned in opposition to Florida Amendment 2 in 2014, which would have legalized medical cannabis in the state; the sheriff argued that the amendment was crafted to push for the legalization of recreational use.
 In 2015, Gualtieri initially expressed support for a medical cannabis bill introduced by Republican state senator Jeff Brandes; however, the sheriff voted against it as a member of the Florida Sheriffs Association.

 With the statewide legalization of hemp in 2019, Gualtieri acknowledged complications when it comes to making marijuana prosecutions.
 In October, Gualtieri and State Attorney Bernie McCabe issued a memo to caution deputies how to deal with individual cases.

 Surveillance

 Gualtieri has expanded the use of the Face Analysis Comparison & Examination System (FACES), which PCSO began in 2001.
 As of 2019, FACES is accessed by 273 partner agencies, including 17 federal agencies such as the Federal Bureau of Investigation; U.S. Immigration and Customs Enforcement; and Internal Revenue Service.
 According to a 2016 study by Georgetown University Law Center, it contains up to 33 million faces, including 22 million Florida driver's license/ID photos and over 11 million law enforcement photos.
 When asked if the PCSO conducts audits for misuse, Gualtieri replied "No, not really."
 The network has faced criticism and concerns over lack of transparency, privacy concerns and abuse.
 In 2019, the agency reportedly requested services for a vendor to provide "real-time facial searching capabilities from live surveillance cameras"; however, a spokesperson claimed this was added to the RFI inadvertently and that the sheriff was opposed to real-time facial recognition.